 Just a little more north of Bow Lake is Peyto Lake.
 This is the stop I’d been waiting for, as the photographic image I’d placed in my mind begged me to see it in person.
 The electric blue water against the snow-draped mountains is a highlight for travelers from all over the world (trust me, you’ll see all the tourists even on a snowy day)!

 Those not arriving by bus have to park about 1/4 mile from the viewing platform and walk up the hill (err, mountain).
-The walk is well-paved but it is very hilly.
+The walk is well-paved but it is steep.
 This is where Mr YT and I determined that we were either dealing with some altitude-related struggles OR we really needed to hit the treadmill when we got home — the answer is probably both!

 From Peyto Lake, we returned south towards Lake Louise.
 We really wanted to get settled in at the Fairmont Chateau Lake Louise before dark so we could have a look around the property.
 I’m so glad we did because we had about zero visibility the next two days!